A Close Look at Revelation 2 and 3 With Q and A

 Do not be overcome by evil, but overcome evil with good (Rom.
 12:21).

 A struggle suggests that there must be something to overcome.
 In this case, it was forsaking their first love (who is God).
-After one gets saved a spiritual battle is raging and the devil’s goal is to drive a spiritual wedge between the Christian and the Lord.
+After one gets saved a spiritual battle is raging and the goal of Lucifer is to drive a spiritual wedge between the Christian and the Lord.
 He often tries to do this with sin involving other people and/or circumstances.
 Dear reader, if you have forsaken your first love, then you must overcome this sin to make the following salvation promise yours:

 He who has an ear, let him hear what the Spirit says to the churches.
 To him who overcomes, I will give the right to eat from the tree of life, which is in the paradise of God (Rev. 2:7).